 - Unauthorized access - If connected to a network, set up a firewall.

 - Frequently check for updates - Make sure the operating system and any running programs have the latest updates.

 - Lock device or password protect computer - When not in use lock the computer and store the computer or network device in a secure area.

-- Overload - Setup an alternate computer or network device that can be used as an alternative access point or can share the load either through a load balancing or round robin setup.
+- Overload - Setup an alternate computer or network device to use as an alternative access point or can share the load either through a load balancing or round robin setup.

 - Virus - Make sure the computer has updated virus definitions.